oneru230/rgkunity22/README.md

 First Bug:

  Scene of the game will be always set on the pause on the start of the game.
- This bug exist only in editor.
-Need every time manualy Run the game by the "Play" button.
+ This bug is exist only in editor.
+Need every time to Run manualy the game by the "Play" button.
  In the build this bug does  not exist.

 Fixing second bug with manual transmition: